-Image Compression Convert any image to either a JPEG, JPEG2000, FLATE, or JBIG2.
-JPEG - lossy compression that will reduce image quality and size JPEG2000 - less lossy compression that will reduce size and some quality FLATE - Lossless compression does not reduce quality but may not always reduce file size JBIG2 - Lossless compression that can only support black and white color space.
-Color images will be converted to black and white Best for scanned documents with no images.
-JBIG2 - Lossless compression that can only support black and Image Quality Allows the image quality to be adjusted between 10-100%. • This will only affect JPEG or JPEG2000 images as these are the only formats that support image quality settings.
-Image Color Space Choose to either retain or convert the image colors to Grayscale or B&W. Grayscale - Only supported with JPEG, JPEG2000, or FLATE.
-Best for full color images B&W - Only supported by FLATE or JBIG2.
-Best for scanned documents with no images Note: When the retain option is selected CMYK images will be converted to RGB due to a regression bug in Java 1.7.
-DPI (Dots per Inch) Resolution Adjust the image resolution of all images that are larger than the option selected • Preset options include retain, 50, 100, 150, 200, 300, & 600 DPI • Custom option allows user to set any value between 50-1200 DPI
+Convert any image to either a JPEG, JPEG2000, FLATE, or JBIG2.
+Image Compression JPEG - lossy compression that will reduce image quality and size JPEG2000 - less lossy compression that will reduce size and some quality FLATE - Lossless compression does not reduce quality but may not always reduce file size JBIG2 - Lossless compression that can only support black and white color space.
+Color images will be converted to black and white.
+Best for scanned documents with no images Note: Note - Anytime a change is made to "Color Space" or "DPI" the image will have to be re-compressed.
+When the "No Change" option is selected, PDF Studio will attempt to keep the current image compression format.
+If it is not supported, PDF Studio will recompress to the closest matching supported compression.
+Image Quality Allows the image quality to be adjusted between 10-100%.
+This will only affect JPEG or JPEG2000 images as these are the only formats that support image quality settings.
+Image Color Space Choose to either retain or convert the image colors to Grayscale or B&amp;W. Grayscale - Only supported with JPEG, JPEG2000, or FLATE.
+Best for full color images B&amp;W - Only supported by FLATE or JBIG2.
+Best for scanned documents with no images Note: When the "No Change" option is selected, PDF Studio will attempt to keep the current image color space.
+If it is not supported, PDF Studio will re-compress to the closest matching supported color space.
+When the retain option is selected JPEG images with CMYK color space will be converted to RGB due to a regression bug in Java.
+DPI (Dots per Inch) Resolution Adjust the image resolution of all images that are larger than the option selected Preset options include retain, 50, 100, 150, 200, 300, &amp; 600 DPI Custom option allows user to set any value between 50-1200 DPI